 The MSW Field Manual describes all aspects of the MSW Field Placement experience.

 The Field Placement as Part of the Social Work Curriculum

-The advanced field placement is for 16 hours a week over the course of two semesters and helps students perform more effectively in the areas of advanced direct practice or administration/management.
+The Advanced field placement is for 15 hours a week over the course of two semesters and helps students perform more effectively in their specialty (Healthcare, Mental Health, or Clinical).

 Planning for the Field Placement

 Field placement planning is organized by the MSW Field Coordinator, who educates students about the field placement process, works with students to meet their professional interests, contacts and licenses field agencies, and helps students with issues and concerns that arise during the course of their placements.
 The MSW Field Manual describes this process and field policies in greater detail.